-Column/Field Description Quick Filters Provides options to quickly filter the inventory items listed: • Published (x) Not Published (x) Clear Filter Clears any search terms that have been entered.
+Column/Field Description Quick Filters Provides options to quickly filter the inventory items listed: Published (x) Not Published (x) Clear Filter Clears any search terms that have been entered.
 Search Enter terms to search for in the inventory.
 Add New Click to create a new inventory item on the New Inventory Item tab.
 Publish Highlight an inventory item from the list and click Publish to publish the item.
 Recall Click to recall (remove) a published inventory item from Inventory Items list if it does not fit the criteria for inclusion.
 Delete Highlight an inventory item from the list and click Delete to delete the item from inventory.
+Inventory Details tab Click an inventory item in the list to open the Inventory Details tab (in the middle pane) showing information about the inventory item.
+See Inventory Details Tab in the Analysis Workbench for details.
+Evidence Details Click Evidence Details (in the middle pane header) to open the Evidence Details tab in the middle tab.
+From here, you can view a summary of OSS and third-party evidence found across the codebase during the last scan.
+You can also filter the evidence based on files selected in the Codebase Files pane; or filter the files in the Codebase Files pane by selected evidence.

-Reviewing Published Inventory for a Project
+Opening the Analysis Workbench The Analysis Workbench Layout Reviewing Published Inventory for a Project